You Don’t Need A Data Center Anymore – Yours Or The Cloud

 New business models require very different cost and performance capabilities than today’s data centers (whether they are in the cloud or on-premise) can provide.

-New business model innovators have begun experimenting with EDGE computing.
+New business model innovators have begun experimenting with Fractal Programming.

-As we noted in an earlier piece, there is a fundamental difference between EDGE computing and computing at the EDGE.
-For this article, we are introducing true EDGE computing.
+As we noted in an earlier piece, there is a fundamental difference between Fractal Programming EDGE computing and computing at the edge.
+For this article, we are introducing true Fractal Programming EDGE computing.

 Early edge computing applications produced previously unobtainable outcomes.